Skip to main content

 Masks and Ego

 The ego is the force of psychic centroversion, that which establishes points or frames of reference.
-Without the coordinate point (0,0) we cannot orient ourselves or act.
+Without the coordinate point (0,0), we cannot orient ourselves or act.
 The ego is the force that builds an unlimited number of references, of centers around which different formations of the Soul will appear.
-In Sanskrit it is called Ahankara.
+In Sanskrit, it is called Ahankara.
 Aham means “I”, kara is “the process of doing or carrying out”.
 As a compound word, Ahankara means “the process of making or uttering the ‘I’ ( aham ).”
 The ego is an action, a force that establishes or says the “I”, that lays a fundamental reference stone with respect to another action.
-For example, the human organism spontaneously performs the physiological action of seeing, the organ of sight is set in motion automatically, and automatically a force also appears that assigns another action to the function of vision: the action that says “I ”.
+For example, the human organism spontaneously performs the physiological action of seeing, the organ of sight is set in motion automatically, and automatically, a force also appears that assigns another action to the function of vision: the action that says “I ”.
 The synthesis is “I see.”
-It also happens in animals, for the action ...
+It also happens in animals, for the acti...